chrissalam/chrissalam.github.io/tv.md

 [<img src="{{ site.baseurl }}/images/profile-pic.jpeg" alt="rodeo"/>]({{ site.baseurl }}/)

-I'm working on other ideas involving my experiences as a petroleum engineer in Bakersfield, a factory farm engineer across the United States, being born and greatly influenced by being born in Malaysia as a racial minority under a quota system and of course, my pelicular hometown, Victorville.
+I'm working on other ideas involving my experiences as a petroleum engineer in Bakersfield, being laid off by (F)Elon Musk at Twitter prior to him doing that to all government workers, my time as a factory farm engineer across the United States, being born and greatly influenced by being born in Malaysia as a racial minority under a quota system and of course, my pelicular hometown, Victorville.